Nexus: Same Pretraining Loss, Better Downstream Generalization via Common Minima: Acknowledgement

 This work was conducted for research and validation purposes only.
 The algorithms and methodologies described herein are experimental prototypes and have not been integrated into any commercial products or services of the affiliated organizations.

 We gratefully acknowledge the support of the National Science Foundation (Grant 625B2104).
-We also thank Kaiyue Wen, Haodong Wen, Yan Wu, Jianhui Duan, Chengyin Xu, Kaiyuan Chen for their insightful comments and helpful discussions.
+We also thank Kaiyue Wen, Jiacheng You, Haodong Wen, Yan Wu, Jianhui Duan, Chengyin Xu for their insightful comments and helpful discussions.

 \beginappendix